GBarhate16/Quiz_app/readme.md

 ## Usage

-1. Explore the live demo of the Quiz Application [here](https://quiz-app-django.onrender.com/).

-2. Sign in to access quizzes and start answering questions.
+1. Sign in to access quizzes and start answering questions.

-3. Choose a quiz, answer questions, and receive instant result updates.
+2. Choose a quiz, answer questions, and receive instant result updates.

 ## Tech Stack